 Wov3nn has an esthetically-pleasing and picturesque way of showcasing her travels within her border Namibia.
-I am always eager to learn more about cultures, and she does a great job of describing the richness of Wamboland.
-She tells a real honest story of her life on her and culture here youtube channel.
+I am always eager to learn more about African cultures, and she does a great job of describing the richness of Wamboland.
+She tells a really honest story about her life and culture on here youtube channel.
 She was one of my very first Namibian black travel creators discoveries when I was preparing my very first visit to Namibia.
 Her content really put me at ease and helped me overcome my fear of the worst happening.

 11. Lahya Ndapanda Haininga

 A Graceful & witty lady who doesn’t shy away from showing us how far the Namibian Dollar can stretch.
 She isn’t a stranger to having her IG pictures floating on international travel pages – how great.
 She runs her travel consulting agency Ndapanda Consultancy unpacked the price of her holiday to Zanzibar, and I was left with no choice but to make that booking, but COVID hit.
 I am just trying to show you her level of influence on me.
 This writer, wine collector is one to look out for.